hortonworks/cloudbreak/docs/azure.md

-#AZURE based installation
+#AZURE deployment

-We have pre-built a custom Azure image available on VM Depot with all the required tooling and Cloudbreak deployer installed.
-In order to launch this image on Azure please use the following [image]().
+AZURE image is available on the VM Depot with all the required tools and installed Cloudbreak Deployer..
+In order to launch this image on Azure please use the following [image](https://102589fae040d8westeurope.blob.core.windows.net/images/cb-centos71-amb210-2015-08-25-ofs_2015-August-25_10-1-os-2015-08-25.vhd).

-Note that we use the new [Azure ARM](https://azure.microsoft.com/en-us/documentation/articles/resource-group-overview/) in order to launch clusters.
-In order to work we need to create an Active Directory application with the configured name and password and adds the permissions that are needed to call the Azure Resource Manager API.
-Cloudbreak deployer automates all this for you.

-## Usage
+## Installation

 Once the Cloudbreak deployer is installed it will generate some config files and will download supporting binaries.
 It is advised that you create a dedicated directory for it: